 Tanzania also has stunning beach locations and Indian Ocean islands, not least of which is Zanzibar.
-Zanzibar, with its beautiful beaches, rich culture and history, is a perfect compliment to start or end an African safari.
+Zanzibar, with its beautiful beaches, rich culture, and history, is a perfect compliment to start or end an African safari.

 The Ngorongoro Crater, an ancient volcano, is recognised as one of the Seven Natural Wonders of Africa, and in its valley floor resides one of the highest predator densities in Africa.

-Often, the long dry season (from June to October) is considered the best time to visit Tanzania, as the variety of spectacular game reserves, such as the Selous, Ruaha, Katavi and Mahale, are at their best with regards to game viewing.
+Often, the long dry season (from June to October) is considered the best time to visit Tanzania, as the variety of spectacular game reserves, such as the Selous, Ruaha, Katavi, and Mahale, are at their best with regards to game viewing.

 Tanzania is also home to some of the best chimpanzee colonies in the world.
 The Mahale Mountains National Park is remote and undiscovered - only accessible by boat or plane.
-One of the biggest wild populations of chimpanzees reside in these forests.
+One of the biggest wild populations of chimpanzees resides in these forests.

 The remote and magnificent Mahale Mountains National Park is situated 300km down the eastern shores of Lake Tanganyika and is the home to the world's largest known population of chimpanzees; without a doubt one of the most beautiful national parks in Tanzania.

 Gombe Stream National Park is located 20 km north of Kigoma on the eastern shore of Lake Tanganyika.
 Gombe is the smallest national park in Tanzania, with only 52 sq km of forest hills and beachfront.
 This is where Jane Goodall conducted her years of chimp research.